 Of course, I flashed back to my own first major exposure to the Fab Four, by way of the incarnations of Billy Shears, the Henderson Brothers, and Strawberry Fields who headlined producer Robert Stigwood’s infamous 1978 Sgt.
 Pepper’s Lonely Hearts Club Band movie.
 Since my sister and I couldn’t get enough of that film or its soundtrack, as I wrote in 2010, our mother quickly bought LPs of the original Beatles Sgt.
 Pepper and Abbey Road, the albums from which most of the songs in the movie were taken.
 (Mom did own copies already, but we were in the middle of a move at the time, living with my grandparents.)
 Not long after that she busted out Magical Mystery Tour, it being a concept album in the Sgt.
 Pepper’s vein, and somewhere in there we caught the animated Yellow Submarine on Channel 29 or 48.

 Mom remembers watching that Ed Sullivan appearance on TV.
 I was born within a year of the band’s dissolution.
 Despite that fact, and having come to The Beatles sideways a bit through occasional songs that I didn’t yet associate with them and the Sgt.
 Pepper movie and general culture, I was not any less of a Beatles fan.
 I clearly recall a day in fourth grade, after we’d uprooted from South Jersey to the Philadelphia suburbs, on which my music teacher, Ms. Botsis, had asked us to bring in our favorite record: 9-year-old me was torn between The Beatles’ Sgt.
 Pepper and Billy Joel’s new Glass Houses.
 I think I went with Glass Houses but I’m not sure — because the girl I

-And I got a little choked up, like I said, because The Beatles is just that big and universal and intimate of a thing, because even though the words weren’t sung on TV earlier tonight it really is true that the love you take is equal to the love you make.
+And I got a little choked up, like I said, because The Beatles is just that big and universal and intimate of a thing, because although the words weren’t sung on TV earlier tonight it really is true that the love you take is equal to the love you make.

 Related: 41 Favorites: #5 • The Fab-Four Score • David Bowie 1947-2016